 - It comes with its own set of themes and layout options.

-- APIs that are fast and can communicate with any third-party solution are included.
+- APIs that are fast and can communicate with any third-party solution is included.

 - Admin interfaces and product production tools that are easy to use.